Miriam Barnett

 Brief Life History of Miriam

 Miriam Barnett was born about 1842, in Kutno, Łódź, Poland as the daughter of Moshe Mordechai Barnett.
-She married Joseph Israel Cohen in 1866.
+She married Israel Cohen in 1866.
 They were the parents of at least 3 sons and 5 daughters.
 She lived in Toxteth Park St Michael, Lancashire, England, United Kingdom for about 10 years and Liverpool, Lancashire, England, United Kingdom in 1911.
 She died on 23 May 1915, in Toxteth Park, Lancashire, England, United Kingdom, at the age of 74, and was buried in Liverpool, Merseyside, England, United Kingdom.

 Photos and Memories (2)